rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCluster.md

 - There is a single argument of type System.String.
 - Returns list of ClusterReplicationTargets.
+### routes
+Rubrik cluster routes information.

+- There is a single argument of type System.String.
+- Returns ClusterRoutesReply.
 ### totpackstatus
 Checks whether acknowledgement of the Time-based, One-Time Password (TOTP) mandate is required for upgrading the Rubrik cluster version.